Dan6200/text_box/README.md

-# Text Box
+# Text Editor
-In this project I implement a text box as part of a larger Text Editor project...
+In this project I implement a simple Text Editor